Elbow Loose Bodies & Osteochondrosis Dissecans (Panner’s Disease)

 If you have a sudden onset of elbow locking in a way that you are unable to fully bend or extend your elbow, you might have one or more loose bodies.
 Entrapment of theses causes the sensation of a locked joint and pain.

-What are Loose Bodies?
+What are loose bodies?

 Loose bodies can occur in every joint.
-They often are small round cartilage bodies which sometimes can calcify and appear as bony loose bodies on X-ray.
+They often are small round cartilage bodies which sometimes can calcify and appear as bony loose bodies on Xray.

-Who gets Loose Bodies?
+Who gets loose bodies?

 Loose bodies can occur after joint trauma where small flakes of cartilage with or without bone have broken off and float freely inside the joint.
-Patients who suffer from ‘Osteochondrosis Dissecans’ (Panner’s disease), a developmental disturbance in the growing skeleton, commonly have loose bodies.
+Patients who suffer from ‘Ostechondrosis Dissecans’ (Panner’s disease), a developmental disturbance in the growing skeleton, commonly have loose bodies.
 Lastly loose bodies can be an expression of arthritis.

 In cases where the elbow is acutely locked, a disengagement manoeuvre can be carried out.
 Most patients do not requite and treatment and often loose bodies of the elbow are an incidental and non-symptomatic finding.
 If locking symptoms are a recurring issue, surgery becomes an option.